We are re-locating

 The Amarestone Story

-Amarestone was created in 2003 by Steve and Denise Turner after a discussion around the dinner table with their two daughters.
+Amarestone was created in 2003 by Steve and Denise Turner.

 The company was set up to combine their love of all things French with their passion for natural materials.

-Amarestone still specialises in French limestone but has expanded to source all other types of European stone.
+Amarestone still specialises in French limestone but has expanded to source other types of European stone.

 Our range of products and services includes: